projectcaluma/ember-emeis/README.md

   customComponents = {
     users: DummyButton,
   },
+  /*
+  Within the actions block you can define functions which evaluate the visibility of the "deactivate" and "delete" buttons in the model edit form.
+The visibilty must be defined for each model separately.

+  The model must support the "isActive" property for deactivation capabilities, which are currently only supported by user and scope.
+  */
+  actions = {
+    user: {
+      deactivate: (model) => myUser.canChange(model),
+      delete: (model) => myUser.canDelete(model),
+    },
+    scope: {
+      deactivate: () => false, // statically deactivate the deactivate-button
+      // leaving out the "delete" key here will always display the delete button }
+  }
   // define custom fields for a given context (user, scope, role or permission) metaFields = {
     user: [],